 If you have never read Calvin and Hobbes, then I recommend it.
 I love it and part of the reason I do is because it reminds me of my childhood.

 While most people love Hobbes, I am all sold out for Calvin.
 In case you have not read it, Calvin is a mischievous 6 years old boy, with the biggest imagination in the world and who can not stand school, homework, and girls.
-He is got more energy than a nuclear plant when he plays calvinball, a ballgame that he invented and in which the rules change on every play.
+He has got more energy than a nuclear plant when he plays calvinball, a ballgame that he invented and in which the rules change on every play.
 However, he can not lift a single sock when it comes to clean his room.

 But his passion is dinosaur and dragon drawings.
 He specializes in spaceships and dragon drawings, where they would fight ferocious battles in far away planets, destroying buildings and even leveling entire futuristic cities in their wake.